diegocasu/4InARow/README.md

   ```
 - Play!

-The application uses the ports 5000 and 5001, which can be changed by modifying the
+The application uses the ports 5000 and 5001.
+If necessary, they can be changed by modifying the
 variables ```SERVER_PORT``` and ```PLAYER_PORT``` in ```src/utils/Constants.cpp```.